Somnodeus/logitech-g510-arch-linux/README.md

 ```
 Accordingly, R, G and B are given separately and the final color is obtained.

+### Managing Backlight Brightness and Color via g15ctrld

+To control the **backlight brightness and color** of your Logitech G510 keyboard using **g15ctrld**, refer to the "LCD Screen Menu from g15ctrld" section of this guide.

+### Managing Backlight Brightness in KDE

+In **KDE**, you can manage backlight brightness through the menu accessed via the **backlight control button** in your system tray, located near the clock.
+This button typically appears as a standard brightness icon—a half-filled sun with rays.

-## Permanent backlight setting in Garuda Linux
+### Permanent backlight setting in Garuda Linux

+> Please note!
+If you're using **g15ctrld**, the settings discussed in this section will likely not be necessary for you.

-### systemd service to set color at boot
+#### systemd service to set color at boot

 ```bash
 sudo nano /usr/local/bin/set_g510_color.sh